 Our mission falls into four categories: (1) individualized learning support, (2) project-based learning support, (3) class cooperation learning support, and (4) voluntary seminar support.

 What is SLA?

-SLA（Student Learning Advisors）is our learning support staff that run for students by students at Tohoku University.
+SLA（Student Learning Advisers）is our learning support staff that run for students by students at Tohoku University.
 It is composed of a broad range of students, from third-year undergraduates to graduate students who provide support to first- and second-year students in general education courses.
 The guiding concept is to enable mutual learning among the students.
 With the motto of “Together we learn, Together we grow, TOMOSODACHI!”, SLA conducts daily activities in its lounge on the first floor of Multimedia Education and Research Complex (Building M).

 The thinking behind “the power of senior students”

-The learning support at this center, of which SLAs are the core, is characterized by use of “the power of senior students.”
+The learning support at this center, of which SLA are the core, is characterized by use of “the power of senior students.”
 We have come to understand from past experience that deploying senior students in this way offers the following possibilities.